-]
+}

 B.2.2.4 Use of private data

 Like Material Identifiers, private data is globally scoped by a URI.
 This URI identifies the nature of the private data and is intended to give the Companion Screen Application sufficient information to know how to interpret the contents of the private data object (if it recognizes this particular type).